-It may have taken me the better part of my life to visit Canada’s Atlantic provinces, and that’s totally on me.
+It’s taken me the better part of my life to visit Canada’s Atlantic provinces.
+And that’s totally on me.
 After finally making my way from my west coast home to take in the magnificence of Nova Scotia’s east coast, I was delighted by the beauty and hospitality I encountered along the way.
-My time was all too brief, but I managed to spend quality time wandering around and experiencing the delights of the province’s Acadian Shores during 48 hours in Yarmouth, Nova Scotia.
+My time was all too brief.
+But I managed to spend quality time wandering around and experiencing the delights of the province’s Acadian Shores during 48 hours in Yarmouth, Nova Scotia.
 Enjoy our guide on the things to do in Yarmouth, Nova Scotia.

 48 Hours in Yarmouth, Nova Scotia